pks9862728888/US_bikeshare_data_analysis/README.md

 #### Available Filters

-**Day:** This filters the data by day.
+**Day:** This filters the data by day.\
-**Month:** This filters the data by month.
+**Month:** This filters the data by month.\
-**Both:** This filters the data by both month and year.
+**Both:** This filters the data by both month and year.\
-**None:** This does not filter data at all.
+**None:** This does not filter data at all.\

-*If filter is day, month, or both, then statistics of popular day, month or both are shown respectively before filter is applied*
+*If filter is day, month, or both, then statistics of popular day, month or both are shown respectively before filter is applied.*

 #### Statistics Shown

 These statistics are shown on filtered data:~

-**Time statistics:** This shows statistics of most popular day of travel, most popular month of travel, and most popular hour of travel. *However if data is filtered by day, month or both, most popular day, month or both is shown on whole data set instead of showing it on filtered data-set.*
+**Time statistics:** This shows statistics of most popular day of travel, most popular month of travel, and most popular hour of travel. *However if data is filtered by day, month or both, then most popular day, month or both is shown on whole data set instead of showing it on filtered data-set.*

 **Station Statistics:** This shows statistics of the most common Start Station, most common End Station, and most popular trip based on combination of Start and End Stations.